scriptrdotio/eurotech_simpleapp/documentation/installing_the_application.md

 ## Configure the application

+### Create a sub-domain for your scriptr account

+From your [scriptr workspace](https://www.scriptr.io/workspace), click on your username then select **Account**
+- Select the **Sub-domain** tab
+- Enter a name for your sub-domain (it has to be unique, scriptr will reject names that already exist)
+- click on close

 ### Create channels

 Channels are used by scriptr as abstractions of publish/subscribe mechanisms.
 We will create two channels: